kyma-project/busola/docs/extensibility/jsonata.md

         status: ok
 ```

-The following definition have their scope changed as follows:
+The following definition has their scope changed as follows:

 ```yaml
 - source: spec.name # top level, scope is the same as resource